GGayton/ProjectyBoi-v1.1/README.txt

 method must produce a set of 2D image points, that match the input hdf5 file hierarchy:

-(a {} implies a user designated phrase, otherwise the key must match, i.e. the first level of the .hdf5 file must be "inputs", which allows other data to be stored on the input file)
+(a {} implies a user designated phrase, otherwise the key must match, i.e. the first level of the .hdf5 file must be "inputs", which allows other data to be stored on the file)

 level | key
 0     | ->inputs